 Crohn’s & Colitis Foundation

-The Crohn’s & Colitis Foundation is a non-profit, volunteer-driven organization dedicated to finding the cures for Crohn’s Disease and ulcerative colitis, and to improving the quality of life of children and adults affected by these diseases.
+The Crohn’s & Colitis Foundation is a non-profit, volunteer-driven organization dedicated to finding the cures for Crohn’s disease and ulcerative colitis and to improving the quality of life of children and adults affected by these diseases.
 The Foundation has remained at the forefront of research for more than five decades and provides patient education and support services to the more than 3 million patients suffering with these diseases in our country as well as their families and support networks.

 Donate Life Connecticut

 Donate Life Connecticut is dedicated to increasing the number of registered organ and tissue donors through public education and awareness of all Connecticut residents and beyond.
 To be successful in our mission, DLC hosts many large scale awareness programs throughout the state including community events and educational programs such as a high school art contest and school health education.

 WEBSITE /// FACEBOOK /// CONTACT /// DONATE OR JOIN OUR TEAM NOW!

 Girls on the Run Greater Hartford is a Physical Activity Positive Youth-Development Program.
 Over a period of 10 weeks, girls in grades 3 through 8 participate in an after-school program like no other.
 GOTR lessons encourage positive emotional, social, mental and physical development by exploring and discussing the girls’ own beliefs, experiences and challenges they face at this age.
 Throughout the season, the girls make new friends, build their confidence, participate in physical activities and deliver a community service project.
 Each GOTR season culminates in a celebratory 5k run/walk which shows the girls how the seemingly impossible, becomes possible.

 Mission: We inspire girls to be joyful, healthy and confident using a fun, experience based curriculum which creatively integrates running.